madbomb122/Win10Script/README.md

 ### Advanced usage
 The Following will run the script with resetting everything the script can change back to windows default (Other than reinstalling onedrive or apps) <br />
-`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10-v2.1-M.ps1 -WD` <br />
+`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10-v2.1-M.ps1 -Set WD` <br />
 or <br />
+`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10-v2.1-M.ps1 -Set WindowsDefault` <br />

+To import a file for the settings run
-`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10-v2.1-M.ps1 -WindowsDefault` <br />
+`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10-v2.1-M.ps1 -Set example.txt` <br />

-If I decide to re-add the ability to import settings from a file usage will be here.

 ## FAQ
 **Q:** Can I run the script safely? <br />